 - A. Fixed Program Costs will be apportioned based on the number of households in each participating jurisdiction.
-The number of households will be determined at the beginning of each Fiscal Year by statistics compiled by the California Department of Finance, Demographic Research Unit from their most recent Report, "Population Estimates for California Cities and Counties." - B. San Jose Facility Use Surcharge will be apportioned based on CITY's anticipated participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San Jose, CA 95133. - C. Variable Cost Per Car provides a base level service of 4% of households in all participating jurisdictions.
-The number of households will be determined at the beginning of each Fiscal Year by statistics compiled by the California Department of Finance, Demographic Research Unit from their most recent Report, "Population Estimates for California Cities and Counties." - D. Available Discretionary Funding funded on tonnage generated per participating jurisdiction.
+The number of households will be determined at the beginning of each Fiscal Year by statistics compiled by the California Department of Finance, Demographic Research Unit from their most recent Report, "Population Estimates for California Cities and Counties." - B. San José Facility Use Surcharge will be apportioned based on CITY residents' participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San José, CA 95133. - C. Variable Cost Per Car is the cost associated with labor, waste disposal, transportation, and other services provided to residents at the County HHW Collection Facilities and at temporary HHW collection events.
+The Variable Cost Per Car is based on the estimated cost of providing a base level service to 4% of households in all participating jurisdictions.
+The number of households will be determined at the beginning of each Fiscal Year by statistics compiled by the California Department of Finance, Demographic Research Unit from their most recent Report, "Population Estimates for California Cities and Counties."